Loading

 History

-In 1831, the Hudson's Bay Company opened the Nabisipi trading post (also spelled Nabaysepie, Nabaysippi, or Nabaysipieat) the mouth of the Nabisipi River (just west of the current town site).
+In 1831, the Hudson's Bay Company opened the Nabisipi trading post (also spelled Nabaysepie, Nabaysippi, or Nabaysipieat) at the mouth of the Nabisipi River (just west of the current town site).
 After a brief closure, it was reopened in 1832, and operated until circa 1860.

 The first European inhabitants, fishermen from the Magdalen Islands, settled in the area circa 1849.
 They were joined in 1875 by people from Kégashka (today Kegaska) and from Nabisipi River.
-The place was incorporated as a municipality in 1957.
+Until the advent of World War II (1939-1945) the growth of the population occurred in concert with the development of the pulp and paper industry.

 Demographics